section-engineering-education/engineering-education/articles/react-native-firebase-google-authentication/index.md

 7. We displayed the `Authenticated` screen when the user has been authenticated.

-8. We used the `auth` module to sign out the user from the application from the `Authenticated` screen.
+8. We used the `auth` module to sign the user out from the application from the `Authenticated` screen.

 Congratulations, :partying_face: You did it.

-Thanks for Reading!
+Thanks for reading!

+Happy coding.

 ---
 Peer Review Contributions by: [Srishilesh P S](/engineering-education/authors/srishilesh-p-s/)